mshchygol/vue-test/README.md

 2. Add simple responsive styles
 3. Create several pages and use router for navigation between pages
 4. Add a header component with links and "Contact Us" button
+5. On one of the pages add lazy loaded component
-5. Create a simple contact form (email, notes, name fields etc)
+6. Create a simple contact form (email, notes, name fields etc)
-6. The form should be opened on "Contact Us" button click
+7. The form should be opened on "Contact Us" button click
-7. Add validation for some of the fields
+8. Add validation for some of the fields
-8. Mimic success response using any mock API
+9. Mimic success response using any mock API
-9. Add success form submition flow
+10. Add success form submition flow

-Requirements: clean, reusable code, keep components as clean as possible
+Requirements: clean, reusable code, keep components as clean as possible (try to separate data, logic and components)